WD16: Data formats

 The smallest unit of addressable and writable memory is the 8-bit byte.
 Bytes can also be held in the lower half of registers R0 through R5.

 16-bit words are stored little-endian with least significant bytes at the lower address.
 Words are always aligned to even memory addresses.
 Words can be held in registers R0 through R7.

 32-bit double words can only be stored in register pairs with the lower word being stored in the lower-numbered register.
 32 bit values are used by MUL, DIV and some rotate and arithmetic shift instructions.

 Floating point values are 48 bits long and can only be stored in memory.
 This format is half-way between single and double precision floating point formats.
-They are stored an unusual middle-endian format sometimes referred to as "PDP-endian."
+They are stored in an unusual middle-endian format sometimes referred to as "PDP-endian."
 Floating point values are always aligned to even addresses.
 The first word contains the sign, exponent, and high byte of the mantissa.
 The next higher address contains the middle two bytes of the mantissa, and the next higher address contains the lowest two bytes of the mantissa.
 The complete format is as follows: